whummer/terraform-provider-snowflake/docs/data-sources/users.md

   }
 }

-# Ensure the number of users is equal to at exactly one element (with the use of check block)
+# Ensure the number of users is equal to exactly one element (with the use of check block)
 check "user_check" {
   data "snowflake_users" "assert_with_check_block" {
     like = "user-name"